 2.2.1.
-OoS
+Quality of Service (QoS)

 Some users would be happy to pay for more bandwidth, less delay, less jitter, or fewer packet drops.
 It is desirable to accommodate such goals within the Internet architecture while preserving a sufficient amount of bandwidth for simple best-effort traffic.